ppipada/tech-interview-prep/docs/introduction.md

 # Introduction

 > This is a step by step guide/refresher for software technical interviews.
+>
-> The focus is on getting all things in one place so as to serve as a single, structured refresher source for programming interviews.
+> The focus is to get all things in one place to create a single, structured refresher source for programming interviews.

 ## What

-- Information about basics, coding, system design is provided.
+- Information about [data structure and algorithms basics](DS-Algo-basics.md), [coding](coding.md) and [system design](system-design.md) is provided.
 - Structured preparation steps based on different patterns.
 - Recommended questions with [Leetcode](https://leetcode.com/) practice links.
 - Ready python solutions for quick refresher
-- References for further exploration
+- References for exploration

 ## Why